marianoabdala/swift-spacing-style-guide/README.md

 //
 ```

-The very first line of a file should be an `import`.
+Typically the very first line of a file should be an `import`.

 ```
 import Foundation